ArielSaldana/arielsaldana.github.io/_posts/2015-03-21-Modernizr-and-web-development.md

 And althought HTML5/CSS3 use has grown increasingly among web designers this issue has yet to be addressed properly, and Support from some vendors are inexistent.

-Lately, I've been using Modernizr often to provide an alternative experience to __browsers that don't support CSS3 properties__ , and it makes development much easier.
+Lately, I've been using Modernizr often to provide an alternative experience for __browsers that don't support CSS3 properties__ , and it makes development much easier.

 ## How it works